-This would happen at least once a game, at which point the other team would just forfeit out of fear.
+This would happen at least once a game, causing opponents to forfeit out of fear.
 NC State could easily win the national title next year with the addition of The Rock to an already impressive defensive line.

-If for some reason he doesn’t actually suit up, he’ll hopefully at least do the entrance music for the team.
-Plus, this will be a great script for a movie.
+Additionally, this will be a great script for a movie.
 Superstar former football player finds a loophole in the eligibility rules and goes to play for his college roommate, who happens to be the defensive line coach at a struggling program.
-There will be plenty of old school vs. new school jokes.
 Maybe The Rock uncovers some sort of scandal while playing a game against UNC or FSU and it turns into a buddy cop comedy, with multiple sequels.
 If they can make EIGHT Fast and the Furious movies, we can make this happen.

 NC State officials could not be reached for comment, as they were too busy trying to contain an unrelated dumpster fire.